epicollect/epi-collect/ROADMAP.md

 <br />

 Any V1 task can be picked up by an independent contributor.
-Please join our Slack.

 - [ ] Make data point editing UI mobile friendly (link to issue, looking for contributor)
 - [ ] Add pipeline to ingest Facebook location data (looking for contributor)